jaalto/project--emacs-epackage-template/README.rst

   ``defcustom`` definitions according to
   `14 Writing Customization Definitions
   <http://www.gnu.org/software/emacs/manual/html_mono/elisp.html#Customization>`_
   in GNU Emacs Lisp Reference Manual?
+If not, talk to upstream.
 * Are there ``;;;###autoload`` stanzas?
 These are placed above suitable interactive functions and variables that help in generating `autoload`_ definitions'.
 If not, consider adding and sending path to maintainer.
 * Does the code contain ``global-set-key`` commands?
-That's a BIG NO-NO.
-  Don't package any such software wihout first patching the code to not install keybindings without user explicitly requesting it.
-  Contact upstream and suggest him to move all setup code to a separate function like *PACKAGE-install-default-key-bindings*.
+  Contact upstream and suggest him to move all non-controllable setup code to a separate function like *PACKAGE-install-default-key-bindings*.
 * Does the code unconditionally set hooks like ``find-file-hooks``?
 Not good.
 Package should not change user's settings on load.
 You need to